yaredwb/PMT/index.md

 # Kinematics

 Kinematic relations describing the relative motions of the phases in a porous medium are briefly discussed here.
 These relations will be used later in deriving the conservation laws for a porous medium.
-A detailed presentation may be referred from [@lewis1998finite].
+A detailed presentation may be referred from Lewis and Schrefler (1998)[^17].

 According to the volume fraction concept, a porous medium composed of $$ N $$ constituents is approximated as a homogeneous continuum.
 Thus, a material point defined by the position vector $$ \mathbf x $$ is simultaneously occupied by all phases.
 Let $$ \mathbf X^\alpha $$ be the reference position of phase $$ \alpha $$ at time $$ t=t_\mathrm{o} $$.
 The position of each material point $$ \mathbf x^\alpha $$ of phase $$ \alpha $$ at time $$ t $$ may be written in a Lagrangian description as